-3. 3 Expansion with cards and modules
+3.3 Expansion with cards and modules

 A basic system can be individually expanded using interface cards and system modules.
-The number of available expansion slots depends on the type of the basic system (see "Interfaces, display and control elements", page 45).
+The number and position of the available slots are described in the chapter Interfaces, display and control elements).

-3. 3.
-1 System modules
+3.3.1 System modules